Sara Hauber: Coaching, Yoga, Creativity, Loving Life

 But with coaching: EVERYone is new!
 Everyone’s goals, desires, dreams, and everyone’s realities, lives, and obstacles—they’re all different, all the time.
 Some people change goals and get new motivators and new obstacles every year.
 People learn, grow, and expand, unlike the finite, totally learnable body structure they carry around.
 This is why coaching holds my interest no matter how much I do it: It’s always new because to me, YOU are always new.

-Example: If I had two clients, both 42-year-old mothers who each had a 1-year-old daughter and each lived in a walk-up on the north side of Chicago (let’s say Ravenswood) and each loved riding her bike along the lake and each wrote short stories in her spare time, and each of those mothers wanted desperately to write the world’s most amazing mystery novel about a mother of a 1-year-old daughter who solves crimes by dreaming the solutions every night (yes, these women have exactly the same goal!)—their motivations, obstacles, support systems, realities, preferences, solutions and every coaching session we had together would not be similar at all.
+Example: If I had two clients, both 42-year-old mothers who each had a 1-year-old daughter and each lived in a walk-up on the north side of Chicago (let’s say Ravenswood) and each loved riding her bike along the lake and each wrote short stories in her spare time, and each of those mothers wanted desperately to write the world’s most amazing mystery novel about a mother of a 1-year-old daughter who solves crimes by dreaming the solutions every night (yes, these women have exactly the same goal!)--their motivations, obstacles, support systems, realities, preferences, solutions and every coaching session we had together would not be similar at all.
 They would be completely different people, so their coaching would be unique to them.
-THAT is amazing to me.
-THAT is what fascinates me and makes me hope I get to do this work forever.
-Coaching is about each client, and each client is unique.
+That is amazing to me.
+That is what fascinates me and makes me hope I get to do this work forever.

 Which brings up another important difference between teaching and coaching.
 Even if I was a 42-year-old mother of a 1-year-old daughter who had written the world’s most amazing mystery novel, and then I had these women as my coaching clients, I would not talk about my experience during their coaching sessions.
 Our coaching would never be about me, because my solution won’t work for other people.
 As a coach, I know that everyone’s motivations, obstacles, support systems, realities, preferences, and solutions are unique, which means they are also DIFFERENT FROM MINE.
-So in my coaching sessions, I don’t talk about me.
-I ask you.
-And I ask you.
-And I ask you… all the right questions until your unique solutions arise.
-(I guess one could put it rather simply: I enjoy listening better than talking.)

 As a teacher in this same situation, I would do a TED talk and tell people how I wrote my amazing novel while juggling life with a 1-year-old and then you’d try to follow my advice.
-It would be about me, me, me and then you would set about trying to copy me, me, me.
+It would be about me, me, me and then you might set about trying to copy me, me, me.

 0 Comments